TugaAhmed/Real_Or_Fake/README.md

 ### 6️⃣ Leaderboard Update

-Once your Pull Request is approved and merged:

 - Your score is appended to `docs/leaderboard.csv`
-- The leaderboard is automatically updated
+- The leaderboard page is automatically updated
-- The interactive GitHub Pages leaderboard reflects the new score